 He removes the small bottle of synthetic DNA from the analyzer and tears off the sheet that has been silently printed by the machine as the analysis is completed.
 He scans the information contained on the sheet rapidly, more and more alert as he gets to the bottom.

 “There it is, Bailey – Cytochrome C, it’s moved up about five hundred bases into INSV1ABS gene on chromosome 1 and the inhibitor is nowhere in sight.
 Thank you K-9!” he mutters breathlessly.

 He removes a syringe from the wall dispenser, sticks it through the rubber bottle cap and withdraws some of the fluid into the syringe until it’s full.

 “Oh my gosh!” she exclaims, looking deeply into his eyes.

 From the sterilizer behind her, Bailey removes a clean and sterile petrie dish.
 She places a cube of agar onto the dish, spreads it like butter all over the bottom of the dish and hands it to him.

-Brett places the syringe an inch above the dish and injects the DNA onto the dish.
+Brett places the syringe a millimeter above the dish and injects the DNA onto the bottom of the dish, spreading it out as he goes.
 He covers it and then walks a few steps down the workbench to the incubator where he opens the door and places the dish inside, snapping the door closed behind it.
-He keys in the time frame of 25 hours on the control panel and walks back up to take Bailey’s hand.
+He keys in the time frame of 24 hours on the control panel and walks back up to take Bailey’s hand.